Ask Ann Landers: Mistaken legal advice

 In her March 28, 1965, column, regarding ownership of wedding gifts, Lederer wrote that "the wedding gifts belong to the bride."
 She went on to state that the bride should "consult a lawyer about the checks.
 In some states this could be considered community property."
 The advice was mistaken because only gifts given after the marriage would be considered community property in some states (or else because wedding gifts—if so designated—can be considered back-dated gifts to the bride).
 The response also fails to explain why checks should be treated any differently from any other property that was given as a wedding gift.
 The column has provided teaching material for law professors and law students.

-Additionally, Landers advised a teenage girl that she could not recover money spent by her father which was made in a trust for her benefit.
-This was misguided because the father breached the fiduciary duty he owed to his daughter as a trustee.
-The girl could have sued for the breach and recovered the lost money.

 Wedding rice and birds

 In a 1996 column, she "informed" her readers that they should avoid throwing rice at weddings, lest birds eat it and explode.
 Such advice was erroneous, as milled rice is not harmful to birds.
 She later recanted.